Kenduli Sasan

-Kenduli Sasan in Khurda district is the birthplace of the Sanskrit lyricist, Jayadeva.
-Medieval Indian literature refer to this place by the name Kenduvilva.
+Kenduli Sasan or Jayadeva Kenduli is a village on the banks of the Prachi River in the Khordha district of Odisha, India.
+Located near Puri, it is believed to be the Kenduvilva of medieval Indian literature, the birthplace of the poet Jayadeva, an issue that is still debated by scholars.

 Location

-Kenduli Sasan is a village in the banks of the Prachi river in Khurda district.
+Kenduli Sasan is a village in the banks of the Prachi river in Khordha district.
 It is only a few kilometers way from the holy city of Puri in Odisha, the seat of worship of the Hindu deity Jagannath.
 It has recently been recognized as the birthplace of the well-known Sanskrit lyricist, Jayadeva.

 History

-Kenduli Sasan has recently been identified as the birthplace of Jayadeva, who was born into an Utkala Brahmin family.
+Kenduli Sasan has recently been identified as Kenduvilva, the birthplace of Jayadeva.
 It is also where the poet spent his childhood, with his parents, Bhojadeva and Vamavati.
 Being called a Sasana (which in ancient Odisha referred to a seat of Brahmin learning), this village appears to have been a centre for Hindu literature during the 10th and 11th centuries.
 Jayadeva himself refers to his birthplace in the seventh song of the Gita Govinda as Kenduvilva, located by the sea: